isomerpages/moe-bedokviewsec/_about-us/E Open House 2021.md

 ![OUR CCAs](/images/CCA1.png)

-Learn more about the varied and many CCAs we have for our students!
+<p style="text-align:center;">Learn more about the varied and many CCAs we have for our students!<br>
-Click on the following to learn about what skills and talents your child can develop in.
+Click on the following to learn about what skills and talents your child can develop in.</p>

 #### Uniformed Groups